moodleou/moodle-editor_ousupsub/readme.md

 * Prevent nesting of superscript and subscript tags
 * No text wrapping is allowed along with no paragraphs.
 Everything is on one line
 * Configurable height and width of editor
-* Provide a standalone version of the same editor for offline situations such as e-readers
-* Editor can placed where required including inline with text
+* Editor can be placed where required including inline with text

 ## Alignment